Convolutional Neural Networks over Tree Structures for Programming Language Processing: Tree-Based Convolutional Neural Network

 The closeness between $\vect(p)$ and its coded vector is measured by Euclidean distance square, i.e.,

-To prevent the pretraining algorithm from learning trivial representations (e.g., $\bm 0$'s will give 0 distance but is meaningless), negative sampling is applied like \cite{scratch}.
+To prevent the pretraining algorithm from learning trivial representations (e.g., $\bm 0$'s will give 0 distance but are meaningless), negative sampling is applied like \citeauthor{scratch} (\citeyear{scratch}).
 For each pretraining data sample $p, c_1, \cdots, c_n$, we substitute one symbol (either $p$ or one of $c$'s) with a random symbol.
-The distance of the negative sample is denoted as $d_c$.
-We would like $d_c$ to be at least larger than that of the positive training sample plus a margin $\Delta$ (set to 1 in our experimental setting).
-Then the pretraining objective is to
+The distance of the negative sample is denoted as $d_c$, which should be at least larger than that of the positive training sample plus a margin $\Delta$ (set to 1 in our experiment).
+Thus, the pretraining objective is to